This resource will explain online presence, including why you should manage it, how to control it and how to build it.

 LinkedIn is a social networking site focused on employability.
 Your LinkedIn profile functions as an online version of your resume.
 A defining feature of LinkedIn is that it allows you to build a network of your current and past colleagues who can add weight to your claims about your experience and expertise.

-Careers Central has resources and classes on how to use LinkedIn for professional purposes.
+Careers & Employability (formerly Careers Central) has resources and classes on how to use LinkedIn for professional purposes.

 - Cohn, M 2014, ‘What is an Online Presence?, LinkedIn, blog post, 6 May, viewed 2 November 2016,